College students, if you think you should put off taking the CPA exam for a few years, think again!

 Not all accounting jobs call for a certification, but many of the mid-level positions and most of the upper-level ones either prefer or require this accreditation — and pay a commensurate CPA salary for new hires.
 Passing the exam makes you more attractive to hiring managers than if you had just a bachelor's in accounting or finance.

-The demand for certain skills is so great that top firms are upping their efforts to fill open positions, and three of the top five most in-demand majors just happen to be finance, accounting and business administration/management.
+The demand for certain skills is so great that top firms are upping their efforts to fill open positions, and some of the most in-demand majors happen to be finance, accounting and business administration/management.
 To increase your chances of scoring a good job right out of school, make sure you’re on the CPA licensure trajectory.

 5. Being a CPA qualifies you for the most in-demand finance jobs

 An increasing number of baby boomer financial professionals are retiring or preparing to retire.
 This increases demand for people who have the skills to fill the key roles the boomers are vacating.
-The fact that this turnover is coming at the same time that accounting and finance firms are attempting to build their businesses makes professionals with in-depth knowledge in such areas as Sarbanes-Oxley provisions, Securities and Exchange Commission (SEC) guidelines and generally accepted accounting principles (GAAP) in even greater demand, according to Robert Half's Salary Guide for Accounting and Finance.
+The fact that this turnover is coming at the same time that accounting and finance firms are attempting to build their businesses makes professionals with in-depth knowledge in such areas as Sarbanes-Oxley provisions, Securities and Exchange Commission (SEC) guidelines and generally accepted accounting principles (GAAP) in even greater demand.

 A CPA certification qualifies you for many of these hot jobs we've listed in our Accounting Job Search, as well as boosts your starting salary.

-This article was originally published in New Accountant Magazine and adapted for the Accountemps blog.
+This article was originally published in New Accountant Magazine and recently updated here.